 Your travel outside the U.S. must be "brief, casual, and innocent."
 You cannot resettle in another country or return to your home nation without jeopardizing your TPS status.

 Yes, in most cases, as long as your case is not denied on criminal or national security grounds.
-You can file a Motion to Reconsider using Form I-290B, A Notice of Appeal or Motion.
+You can file a motion to reconsider using USCIS Form I-290B, A Notice of Appeal or Motion.
 However, it is highly recommended that you consult with an experienced immigration attorney, who can advise you whether it is in your best interest to pursue an appeal and help you prepare a convincing case for one.